Have you got a pretty packed schedule? Snap! So have I and that’s why maximising time is absolutely essential.

 I often find when I am working I’ll have an unbidden thought of what I need to buy at the supermarket, or a great idea for a client blog, etc.

 I don’t want to lose the thought, so my notepad allows me to get it down on paper.
-The act of writing it down, then frees my mind to continue to concentrate on the task at hand.
+The act of writing it down then frees my mind to continue to concentrate on the task at hand.

 #5 Break times – Set designated break times and stick to them.
 Leave your desk, and if possible go outside into the fresh air.

-Don’t eat at your desk, take the time to chat to colleagues or read a magazine/chapter from a book, listen to some relaxing music or do a meditation.
+Don’t eat at your desk, take the time to chat with colleagues or read a magazine/chapter from a book, listen to some relaxing music or do a meditation.
 Do what appeals to you and make this your own sacred time to refresh and recharge.

 This is not wasting time, it’s actually setting you up to be more productive.